dfint/.github/profile/README.md

 [![dfint/installer](https://img.shields.io/badge/dfint%2Finstaller-forestgreen?style=for-the-badge)
 ](https://github.com/dfint/installer)

-If the installer doesn't work for you for some reason (e.g. you are using Windows 7 or 8), you can use the package builder:
+If the installer doesn't work for you for some reason (e.g. it doesn't run at all), you can use the package builder:

 [![Package builder](https://img.shields.io/badge/Package%20builder-blue?style=for-the-badge)
 ](https://dfint-package-build.streamlit.app/)

+Supported versions of DF are 50.10 and newer (including 51 versions), provided there is a config for the corresponding version.
+Both Windows and Linux platforms are supported.

+We try to update configs as soon as possible after a game update (typically 1-3 days, or about a week in hard cases).

 ## Help translating DF into your language